goatui/components/src/components/input-controls/toggle/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the native `input` in `goat-input`.
+Sets focus on the native `input` in `goat-toggle`.
 Use this method instead of the global `input.focus()`.

 #### Returns